Enlisted to officer: Yokota Airman receives SLECP-O commission

 |0

-This work, Enlisted to officer: Yokota Airman receives SLECP-O commission [Image 4 of 4], by SrA Hannah Bean, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Enlisted to officer: Yokota Airman receives SLECP-O commission, by SrA Hannah Bean, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT